 Scientific Truths Matter, Willful Ignorance Kills

 Key bio-geochemical patterns and processes that sustain the biosphere, and thus societies and wildlife populations, are failing.
-Only love, science, and nature can keep us safe.
+Only love, science, and nature can keep us safe and well.
 Or disease, ecological collapse, and despair rage until being ends.
 That is the truth, like it or not.

 “What is all your studying worth, all your learning, all your knowledge, if it doesn’t lead to wisdom?
 And what’s wisdom but knowing what is right, and what is the right thing to do?” – Iain Banks